deelaka-gudz/mark_orders_shipped_routine_stage2_automation/README.md

     └─ Failures remain after all 4 passes → exit 1 → email sent → STOP
 ```

+Current Stage 0 reporting is scoped to today's Ship By Date.
+Non-today PreGen Failure orders can remain without blocking Stage 1 or Stage 2.

 ## What Rithum/ChannelAdvisor Does

 Rithum, formerly ChannelAdvisor, is the ecommerce platform that provides the order export file.
 That export tells us which orders need to be shipped.